cdjq/DFRobot_TSL2541/Python/RaspberryPi/README.md

 # DFRobot_TCS3430

-The device features advanced digital Ambient Light Sensing (ALS) and CIE 1931 Tristimulus Color Sensing (XYZ).
-Each of the channels has a filter to control its optical response, which allows the device to accurately measure ambient light and sense color.
-These measurements are used to calculate chromaticity, illuminance and color temperature, all of which are used to support various potential applications.
+The TSL2541 is a very-high sensitivity light-to-digital converter that transforms light <br>
+intensity into a digital signal output capable of direct I²C interface.
+The ALS sensor <br>
+features 2 output channels, a visible channel and an IR channel.
+The visible channel has a <br>
+photodiode with a UV and IR blocking filter whereas the IR channel has a photodiode with an <br>
+IR pass filter.
+Each channel has a dedicated data converter producing a 16-bit output.
+This <br>
+architecture allows applications to accurately measure ambient light which enables devices <br>
+to calculate illuminance to control a display backlight.<br>

 ## 产品链接（https://www.dfrobot.com/）
-    SKU：SEN0403
+    SKU：SEN0426

 ## Table of Contents